antonjim-te/thousandeyes-splunk-integrations-workshop/docs/splunk_observability/login_splunk_observability.md

-# Login to Splunk Observability Cloud
+# Log In to Splunk Observability Cloud

 This guide will help you log into Splunk Observability Cloud and obtain an access token for the ThousandEyes stream.